Akasho09/sem6/Software/S1/Unit 2/readme.md

     5. Constraints – Limitations like budget, time, and technology stack.
     6. Assumptions & Dependencies – External factors affecting the project (e.g., third-party integrations).

    3. Importance of Requirement Documentation
       • Ensures clarity and eliminates misunderstandings.
       • Serves as a reference for development and testing teams.
       • Helps in project tracking and change management.
       • Assists in future maintenance and updates.

 ## What is Risk Management?
 Risk management is the process of identifying, analyzing, and mitigating risks that may impact a software project.
 Risks can cause delays, increased costs, or project failure, so effective risk management ensures project success.

-- Types of Risks in Software Projects
+- Types of Risks in Software Projects : PBET
     1. Project Risks
     • Budget Overrun: Unexpected costs exceeding the planned budget.
     • Schedule Slippage: Project not completed on time due to poor planning or delays.